dasrick/mi-vmpro-ui/README.md

 Here are some calls ...

-The initial call will be almost
+The initial task will be almost

     npm install

-The install call will automatically call the *build* task ... see next command
+The *install* task will automatically call the *build* task ... see next command

 ## Development

 To build all parts of the app

-    # coming soon
     npm run build